College-of-DuPage-Lunabotics/lunabot_ros/README.md

 Next, rebuild using the same commands in step **5.
 Build the workspace**.

 ## Simulating the Robot
 The launch files have various parameters that can be set, such as changing the robot model, autonomy level, and choosing between RViz2 and Foxglove Studio for visualization.
 If you are using the parameter `vis_type:=foxglove`, refer to the [Foxglove guide](https://docs.foxglove.dev/docs/connecting-to-data/frameworks/ros2/#foxglove-websocket) for connecting in the app.
 You can import the same layout I used by choosing `Import from file...` under the `LAYOUT` menu and selecting `foxglove_layout.json` from this directory.
-A detailed list of the launch parameters can be found in [this README](lunabot_bringup/README.md).
+A detailed list of the launch parameters can be found [here](lunabot_bringup/README.md).

 There are two `robot_mode` options for simulating the robot: **manual** and **autonomous**.